Custer County, Montana

-Custer County is a county located in the U.S. state of Montana.
-As of the 2020 census, the population was 11,867.
-Its county seat is Miles City.
-The county was established on June 2, 1865 as one of the nine original counties of the Territory of Montana named Big Horn County, and was renamed on February 16, 1877 in honor of Lieutenant Colonel George Armstrong Custer.
+Custer County is a county located in the southeast part of the U.S. state of Montana.
+As of the 2020 U.S. census, the population was 11,867.
+Its county seat and largest town is Miles City.
+The county was established after the end of the American Civil War (1861-1865), on June 2, 1865, as one of the nine original counties of the new western federal Territory of Montana, which had been formed the previous May of 1864 by the United States Congress, with the approval of 16th President Abraham Lincoln (1809-1865, served 1861-1865).
+It was originally named Big Horn County of the old Montana Territory, and was renamed on February 16, 1877, in honor of Lieutenant Colonel George Armstrong Custer (1839-1876), commander of the famous 7th Cavalry Regiment of the United States Army, recently massacred and killed in the nearby Battle of the Little Bighorn, in the later portion of the American Indian Wars, the year before in June 1876.

 Geography

 According to the United States Census Bureau, the county has a total area of 3793 sqmi, of which 3783 sqmi is land and 9.9 sqmi (0.3%) is water.

 Climate

 According to the Köppen Climate Classification system, Custer County has a mostly cold semi-arid climate, abbreviated "BSk" on climate maps.